cats256/DenseGrowNet/README.md

 To do:
 - Check this out, convex optimization of two-layer neural network. https://scnn.readthedocs.io/en/latest/quick_start.html. https://stanford.edu/~wangyf18/tutorial_cvxnn.html. https://arxiv.org/abs/2002.10553. https://web.stanford.edu/class/ee364b/lectures/convexNN.pdf
-- Need to include smooth versions of ReLUs and their advantages in README, which include improved robustness (7) and smoother optimization landscapes (8) at very little trade-off to accuracy.
+- Needs to include smooth versions of ReLUs and their advantages in README, which include improved robustness (7) and smoother optimization landscapes (8) at very little trade-off to accuracy.
 - Take a look at memory-efficient implementations of DenseNets.
 In current implementations, DenseNet consumes quadratic memory with respect to depth but since feature maps are reused almost everywhere, through some implementation tricks DenseNet can also be implemented in linear memory (9) (10).
 - Look at deep learning significance testing https://deep-significance.readthedocs.io/en/latest/
 - Experiment with progressively growing a 2-layer neural network where after training/validation loss plateau, add more neurons to each layer, but not more layers, and keep the weights of the neuron previously trained frozen.
 This is similar to gradient-boosting